Tumon, Guam: Politics

 As the center of Guam's tourist industry, Tumon often has issues that lead to political debates.
 A recurring one concerns whether adult entertainment businesses should remain in the area.
 Another involves propositions to legalize gambling on Guam which would lead to casinos in the area.
 Due to the area's economic importance, extensive public works projects often take place in Tumon leading some politicians to be both applauded and criticized for the disproportionate funding given the region.
 Tumon is part of the municipality of Tamuning-Tumon-Harmon, which is governed by an elected mayor.

-"Tumon" and "Upper Tumon" are census-designated places in Guam.

 The Guam Department of Public Works and Guam Department of Land Management are located in Upper Tumon.

 Transportation and communications

 The main source of public transportation in the district is through the bus or taxi service, while Antonio B. Won Pat International Airport is located in neighbouring Barrigada to the southeast.

 The Guam Telephone Authority also operates in the area.
 Most of the island is powered through power poles; however, Tumon is the only village on the island to have underground power lines.